 - It’s Canadian made – No weird shipping fees to be worried about.

-- Bulk price – The fact that you get a steep discount on a bulk bag, plus free shipping (if you buy something else cheap) is great.
+- Bulk price – You get a discount on a bulk bag, plus free shipping if you buy enough.

 - Decent taste and mixability

 Other Good Vegan Protein Powders for Canadians

-- LeanFit Complete Green (75/100 overall) – LeanFit is a really well-balanced protein powder and even tastes a bit better than Canadian Protein’s Blend.
-It’s reasonably priced, and I can usually find it when I go to Costco.
+- LeanFit Complete Green – LeanFit is a really well-balanced protein powder and even tastes a bit better than Canadian Protein’s Blend.
+It’s about as cheap as you can get, especially if you get it from Costco.
 Here’s my complete LeanFit review if you’d like to read more about it.

 - Future Kind – It’s a little more expensive to ship it to Canada, but Future Kind’s vegan protein is my #1 overall vegan protein.
 It tastes amazing, and is solid in every other area as well.
-You can see the full breakdown in my PlanFusion review.
+You can see the full breakdown in my Future Kind protein powder review.